PeopleInside/peopleinside/README.md

 I love also people and the world that we can have inside, <br>although sometimes it is not easy to understand the differences from us.

 :cook: <br><br>
-You can find more about me on my personal blogs webistes:<br>
+You can find more about me on my personal blog webistes:<br>

 <li> https://www.marcoborla.com